 Featured works & activities

-Additionally, performance groups like BodyVox dance company will perform downtown and the Oregon Rail Heritage Center will showcase Tesla coil demonstrations.
-Portland’s bike-share program, Biketown, is also providing “Light Bikes,” illuminated bicycles which can be ridden throughout the festival.
-The perfect time to ride one would be during the festival’s 3-mile (4.8 km) Illuminated Bike Parade, which kicks off at 7:30 p.m. on Friday, Feb.
-2, in front of OMSI.
+Additionally, performance groups like BodyVox dance company performed downtown and the Oregon Rail Heritage Center showcased Tesla coil demonstrations.
+Portland’s bike-share program, Biketown, also provided “Light Bikes,” illuminated bicycles which could be ridden throughout the festival.
+The perfect time to ride one was during the festival’s 3-mile (4.8 km) Illuminated Bike Parade.

-Some favorite installations from the 2017 festival will be making reappearances, including the “Flamethrower Chandelier” by Ryan Ramage, free rides on the Portland Spirit (which will be illuminated), “Homage to Trogdor” by Ivan McLean (a 50-foot-tall [15 m] fire-spitting dragon) and silent disco dance parties.
+Some favorite installations from the 2017 festival also made reappearances, including the “Flamethrower Chandelier” by Ryan Ramage, free rides on the Portland Spirit (which were illuminated), “Homage to Trogdor” by Ivan McLean (a 50-foot-tall [15 m] fire-spitting dragon) and silent disco dance parties.

 “All the way up to New Year’s Eve, there are parties and events, and then everyone turns out all their lights,” said Herring.
 “We are trying to be the stepping stone to spring.”